Email subscription form header

 • Sunscreen (for kids and adults)

-Bring a small flashlight- you can pick one up at a dollar store.
+• Bring a small flashlight—you can pick one up at a dollar store.
 These are great to have on your nightstand in an unfamiliar hotel room.
-If you keep it in your carry-on, you can also use it to quickly find what you need while on the airplane.
+If you keep one in your carry-on, you can also use it to quickly find what you need while on the airplane.

-Zip ties- a few of these may come in handy if your luggage handle breaks.
+• Zip ties- a few of these may be useful if your luggage handle breaks.

-Cloth reusable bag – great for use as a beach bag or picnic bag.
+• Cloth reusable bag – great for beach or picnic bag use.

 Rate this post